Have you just written your first book?

 Based out of New York City, Diversion Books is a small, independent publishing company that was founded in 2010.
 They produce roughly fifty new titles every year and work with both nonfiction and fiction works.
 They’ve published books like “10,000 Bones” by Joe Ollinger, “2 Busy 4 Love” by Lucy Hepburn, and “So Glad to Meet You” by Lisa Super.
 Having started out as an e-book publishing company, Diversion Books now also publishing books in print, which can definitely help first-time authors reach a wider market!

 If you’re a first-time author who’s completed a children’s book, On Stage Publishing may be the publishing company for you.
 They publish chapter books, middle grade books, and young adult novels for both fiction and nonfiction.
 However, they do not publish picture books or short story/poetry collections.
 Books that they’ve published include “Mission: Shanghai” by Jamie Dodson and “Saving Da Vinci” by Annie Laura Smith.
 On Stage Publishing publishes in both print and ebook formats, which means you’ll reach a wider audience as a first-time author.
-They are currently accepting unsolicited submissions via email only.
-Be sure to check out their submission guidelines before sending your manuscript, found here.
+They are currently accepting unsolicited submissions for children’s chapter books, middle grade novels, and young adult novels via email.
+More details about the submission guidelines can be found here.

 5. Quirk Books